Cover image via Bob Willoughby

 Entering into the world of filmmaking is no cheap venture.
-Let’s assume that you’re a lone wolf and will initially be acquiring all of the gear yourself, that’s the camera & lenses, audio, lighting, and perhaps a hardware upgrade on your desktop.
-By the time the final delivery arrives at your doorstep you are likely to be down at least £3000, this is if your equipment is low-grade and bought used.
+Let’s assume that you’re a lone wolf and will initially be acquiring all of the gear yourself, that’s the camera, the lenses, audio, lighting, and perhaps a hardware upgrade on your desktop computer.
+By the time the final delivery arrives at your doorstep you are likely to be down at least £3000, and this is if the equipment you have purchased is low-grade.
 At the end of the day, you’re not going to have a lot of money left.

-Unless you plan on filming the birds and the bees for the rest of your life, at some point you are going to have to hire an actor.
-Without any money, a common road to travel down is to use your friends and family as it will cost you nothing.
-Yet, this isn’t always the best route to go.
+Unless you plan on filming the birds and the bees for the rest of your life, at some point, you are going to have to hire an actor.
+Without any money, a popular road to travel down is to use your friends and family as it will cost you nothing.
+However, this isn’t always the best route to go.
 It won’t be long until your viewing audience realises that the actors on screen aren’t actors at all, and a bad performance is the quickest way to disengage your audience.

-- State what the actors will receive outright in the casting call.
+State what the actors will receive outright in the casting call.
 Don’t make it ambiguous or leave the fact it’s unpaid.
 Be transparent and truthful.
-Don’t state that this could lead to paid work in the future, it’s a load of crap and nine times out of ten it doesn’t.
-You want to state that the actor will receive the clips they star in as a digital download, stills from their performance, a credit across the social media platforms the film is airing, and an IMDb credit if your film has an IMDb listing (many short films do).
-Recently I’ve seen a few comments from actors saying that the director of their project has told them to take their footage directly from the DVD of the film.
-Many actors do not have access to editing software which is going to leave the actors short of reel footage, not to mention the fact that the filmmaker isn’t going to have many nice things said about him or her.
+Don’t state that this could lead to paid work in the future; it’s a load of crap and nine times out of ten it doesn’t.
+You want to state that the actor will receive the clips they star in as a digital download, stills of their performance, a credit across the social media platforms, and an IMDb credit if your film has an IMDb listing (many short films do).
+Recently, I’ve seen a few comments from actors saying that the director of the project they worked on, has told them to take their footage directly from the DVD of the film.
+This is unfair.
+Many actors do not have access to editing software, which will leave the actors short of showreel footage.

-- Trade your services.
-Ultimately, hiring an actor to work non-paid is a trade between the director and the actor.
-The director gets the talent of the actor, and the actor gets the above stated in section 1.
+Ultimately, hiring an actor to work non-paid is a trade between the filmmaker and the actor.
+The director gets the talent of the actor, and the actor receives the above stated in section 1.
 However, sometimes you can sweeten the deal by throwing in your services as an extra incentive.
-Headshots can be an expensive product to buy, if you’re shooting with a DSLR and have a good lighting kit, you may very well be in the position to put together an area to capture some makeshift headshots.
-Explain to the talent that you might not be able to replicate the headshots a professional headshot photographer can capture, but you can give them something pretty close.
-Alternatively you could lend your editing talent and software for when they have enough clips to put a showreel together.
+Headshots can be an expensive service to buy.
+If you’re shooting with a DSLR and have a good lighting kit, you may very well be in the position to put together an area to capture some makeshift headshots.
+Explain to the talent that you might not be able to replicate the headshots that a professional headshot photographer can capture, but you can give them something pretty close.
+Alternatively, you could lend them your editing skills, and help them when they have enough clips to put a showreel together.

-- You would be surprised at how much of a film budget is delegated to catering.
-If a film has more than 200 on-set employees, from the runners to the a-list stars and each person is given three meals a day for a 60-day shoot.
-That’s 36,000 meals alone, not to take into account snacks and coffee, in short; eating big costs big money.
+You would be surprised at how much of a film budget is delegated to catering.
+If a movie has more than 200 on-set employees, from the runners to the A-list stars and each person is given three meals a day for a 60-day shoot.
+That’s 36,000 meals!
+Then you also have snacks and coffee.
+In short; eating big costs significant money.
 When it comes down to entry level filmmaking, eating seems like just as much as a luxury as acquiring the latest Canon DSLR.
-However, having a few snacks on location can really change the dynamics of a shoot.
+However, having a few snacks on location can change the dynamics of a shoot.
 A bowl of crisps, a variety of sandwiches, some fruit, a selection of drinks, and a few chocolate bars can be bought for under £20.
-While this isn’t a feast of kings, it is enough to stop belly’s rumbling and will keep a greater atmosphere on set.
+While this isn’t a feast of kings, it is enough to put an end to empty stomachs, and it will keep a greater atmosphere on set.

-- Believe in your project.
 I think this is the most important aspect above everything else.
-Even if your funding is so drained you cannot provide a single can of cola for your talent, or perhaps you require an actor to take a dip in the sea in the middle of winter, in the middle of the night, if you believe in your project enough more than life itself, you will find an actor willing to go out on a limb for you.
+Even if your funding is so drained, that by day three you cannot provide a single can of cola for your talent, if you believe in your project enough more than life itself, you will find an actor willing to go out on a limb for you.